 “All you have to do is cover up your soil pile with tarp,” says Fry.
 “You’ve got to have hay bales and silt fencing.
 There are plenty of easy ways to prevent damage to lakes during construction.
 Everybody knows the rules; certainly the Toll Brothers know the rules, but the degree to which they don’t follow the rules has been the subject of an extraordinary consent order with the United States Environmental Protection Agency.”

 In 2012, the EPA announced that Toll Brothers were paying a $741,000 civil penalty to resolve Clean Water Act violations at 370 sites in 23 states, including 18 sites in New York.
 One of those sites was the Wilson Park project in Tarrytown.
 They were found to have failed to comply with conditions of permits “resulting in the discharge of pollutants in stormwater from construction sites… Permit violations include the failure to stabilize disturbed soil and properly install and/or maintain stormwater controls such as silt fences, swales, sediment basins, sediment traps, storm drain inlet protection, and construction entrances and exits.”
+A storm drain cleaning must also be done more regularly to ensure a smooth flow of stormwater and avoid environmental damages to the lakes.

 “I think we know where some of the pollution is coming from,” says Ruhland.
 “I think we know very well what it is caused by.
 This is common sense.”